ropaolle/artdatabanken/README.md

 ## TODO

 - [ ] Firestore qouta hits the limit of 50k reads per day.
-  - Locale storage, indexedDB
+  - App init: load from local storage + d/l all new/changed items from Firebase.
-  - Store all species in one doc
+  - Use local state like `Zustand` that is synced to locale storage.
 - PRODUCTION
   - [ ] Deploy (not sure to where/what) and delete unused code and console.log statements.
-  - [ ] Protect files and db with Firebase rules
+  - [ ] Protect files and db with [Firebase rules](https://firebase.google.com/docs/firestore/security/get-started).
 - NICE TO HAVE
   - [ ] CSS styling of the Datalists.
   - [ ] Visa en toast när: bild laddats upp/raderats och när art skapats/uppdaterats/raderats.